 INCREASED HEART RATE

-The hard thing I think about these early signs of pregnancy is that many of them could easily be something else, like your period arriving or being under the weather, or stressed.
-To be sure take a pregnancy test on the day your period is due, if you aren’t sure when this is you can still take a test, but if it is negative and you still think you might be pregnant try testing the next day.
-If you have experienced any unusual early signs of pregnancy please comment below I’d love to hear 🙂
+The hard thing I think about these early signs of pregnancy is that many of them could easily be something else, like your period arriving, being under the weather, or stressed.
+To be sure, take a pregnancy test on the day your period is due.
+If you aren’t sure when this is, you can still take a test, but if it is negative and you still think you might be pregnant, try testing the next day.
+If you have experienced any unusual early signs of pregnancy, please comment below.
+I’d love to hear.